adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

 # Phishing Website Prediction

-This project predicts/classifies whether a website is a Phishing website or not based on various features.
+This project identifies whether a website is a Phishing website or not based on various features.

 ## Dataset
 The dataset contains 31 columns, with 30 features and 1 target.
 The dataset has 2456 observations.
 As part of the dataset we have below columns, which are used to classify the URL as phishing or not: